Duet3D/wiki-content/User_manual/Connecting_hardware/Motors_configuring.md

 ## Using more than one motor on an axis with a separate driver for each motor

+Note that RepRapFirmware does not support individual motor settings where an axis has multiple motors connected to different stepper drivers.
+The first parameter specified will be used for all motors on the axis.
+You should use identical motors on any axis that has more than one motor to avoid unexpected behaviour.

 ### Tabs {.tabset}

 #### Duet 3